1200bps/llmcord.py/README.md

 2. Create a copy of "config-example.json" named "config.json" and set it up (see below)

-3. Run the bot: `python llmcord.py` (the invite URL will print to the console)
+3. Run the bot: `nohup python3 main.py &` (the invite URL will print to the console)

 ### LLM settings: